tessleptrue/wesshacks/README.md

 1. cd into mobile_app
 2. Run npm install in the terminal
 3. Run npm run android in the terminal
+4. There is no need to edit any of the code to include your personal IP address

 #### Ford's Postman Interface: